interledger/interledger.org-learn/src/content/docs/interledger-technology/a-story-of-transferring-money.md

   order: 2
 ---

+To show how the Interledger Protocol functions, let’s start with a story.

+Pretend this is a world without the internet.
+Alice wants to pay Bob $5 USD.
+Alice lives in New York, USA, while Bob lives in London, UK.
+Short of flying to London herself, how can Alice pay Bob?

 ## Transfer 1

 Alice’s friend, Carol, is flying to London.
 Alice asks Carol to pay Bob $5 USD and promises to pay Carol back when she returns.
 Carol knows Alice well and accepts Alice’s promise.